intel/kubevirt-gfx-sriov/README.md

 [![Product Name Screen Shot][product-screenshot]]

-This repository contains the collection of scripts, manifests and documentation to enable Graphics SR-IOV (`GFX SR-IOV`) for cloud/edge-native application.
-[KubeVirt](https://github.com/kubevirt/kubevirt) is the main open source project that we leverages to manage Virtual Machines (VMs) and the GFX SR-IOV resources on the host.
+This repository contains the collection of scripts, manifests and documentation to enable `Graphics SR-IOV` for cloud/edge-native application.
+[KubeVirt](https://github.com/kubevirt/kubevirt) is the main open source project that we leverages to manage Virtual Machines (VMs) and the Graphics SR-IOV resources on the host.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>